Volkswagen Iltis: The Iltis with Citroën engine

-In the late 1970s, the French government decided it was time to replace their aging fleet of Hotchkiss Jeeps and like Germany, they too called out for offers.
-No French company had a fitting vehicle on hand and designing one from the ground up would have been too expensive so they worked with the manufacturers that did have something to offer.
-Peugeot teamed up with Mercedes, put 504 petrol or diesel engines in the G-Wagen and called it the P4 ("VLTT" originally), Saviem put a 1647 cc Renault 20 engine in Fiat's Campagnola chassis and dubbed it the TRM500 and Citroën built the Citroën C-44, a Volkswagen Iltis-based vehicle powered by a 75 PS 1.8 litre Douvrin engine.
+In the late 1970s, the French government decided it was time to replace the aging fleet of Hotchkiss Jeeps in its military and like West Germany, called for offers.
+No French company had a fitting vehicle on hand and designing one from the ground up would have been too expensive so interested companies worked with the manufacturers that did have something to offer.
+Peugeot teamed up with Mercedes, installed 504 petrol or diesel engines in the G-Wagen and called it the P4 ("VLTT" originally); Saviem installed a 1647 cc Renault 20 engine in Fiat's Campagnola chassis and dubbed it the TRM500; and Citroën built the Citroën C-44, a Volkswagen Iltis-based vehicle powered by a 75 PS 1.8 litre Douvrin engine.

 The P4 was awarded the contract and the other two projects were scrapped, but a team entered a C-44 in the 1981 Paris–Dakar Rally.
 It did not finish the race.